dan1707xd/Dog_Breed_Classifier_web_app/README.md

 4. Create a CNN to Classify Dog Breeds (from Scratch)
 5. Use a CNN to Classify Dog Breeds (using Transfer Learning)
 6. Create a CNN to Classify Dog Breeds (using Transfer Learning)
-7. Write your Algorithm
+7. Write Algorithm
-8. Test Your Algorithm
+8. Test Algorithm

 Finally, we created a simple web app that takes a picture (user uploaded) and predicts as per our algorithm.